JMongol/twilio-test-toolkit/README.md

 Inspecting the contents of the call
 --------------

-A common thing you'll want to do is inspect the various <Say> elements, and check for control elements like <Dial> and <Hangup>.
+A common thing you'll want to do is inspect the various Say elements, and check for control elements like Dial and Hangup.

 	@call.has_say?("Foo")	# Returns true if there's a <Say> in the current scope that contains the text.
 Partial matches are OK, but the call is case sensitive.
 	@call.has_dial?("911")	# Returns true if there's a <Dial> in the current scope for the number.
 Partial matches are OK.